WHO’S TAKING THE PICTURES?

 Q – When do I have to pay you?

-A $500 non-refundable retainer is required at the time of booking to reserve your date.
-50% of the remaining balance is due 30 days before the wedding and the balance is due when I deliver your proofs.
+A 20% non-refundable retainer is required at the time of booking to reserve your date.
+50% of the remaining balance is due 30 days before the wedding and the balance is due when your final images are ready.

 Q – What forms of payment do you accept?

-Acceptable forms of payment include cash, personal cheques, interac e-mail money transfers, PayPal, Visa and Master Card.
-A $25 fee will be charged for any returned cheques.
+Acceptable forms of payment include cash, personal cheques, interac e-mail money transfers, Visa and Master Card.
+A $50 fee will be charged for any returned cheques.

 Q – Is my wedding album included in the fee?
 Are parents’ albums included?

-Both the “Entirely Elegant” and “Complete Luxury” wedding packages include at least one wedding album.
-The “Complete Luxury” package includes two parents’ albums as well.
+Both the “Entirely Elegant” and “Complete Luxury” wedding collections include at least one wedding album.
+The “Complete Luxury” collection includes two parents’ albums as well.
 I also carry a selection of albums that can be ordered à la carte in a variety of sizes and styles.

 Q – How many photos are included in an album, and what layout will be used?

-All of my albums are designed by me and then are press-printed at a professional photo lab.
-I design each page individually in Photoshop to tell the whole story of your wedding day, from the time you start getting ready in the morning until the party is in full swing at the reception.
+All of my albums are designed by me and then are printed at a professional lab in Italy.
+I design each page individually to tell the whole story of your wedding day, from the time you start getting ready in the morning until the party is in full swing at the reception.
 These digital albums are more versatile than the old-fashioned flush-mount or matted albums that only allow for one photo per page.
 I can incorporate several photos onto one page, allowing you to include many more photos in your album – so you don’t have to agonize over which ones to leave out!
-Both the “Entirely Elegant” and “Complete Luxury” wedding packages include a 20-side digital album and I recommend including 30-40 photos to have a lovely album that is not overcrowded.
-You can also add up to 50 additional pages if you find that 20 is just not enough
+Both the “Entirely Elegant” and “Complete Luxury” wedding collections include a 30-side digital album and I recommend including 50-60 photos to have a lovely album that is not over-crowded.
+You can also add up to 50 additional sides if you find that 30 is just not enough 🙂

 Q – Can I look at a complete wedding album the photographer has shot?

 Absolutely!
-I have a number of sample albums that I would be happy to review with you during a personal consultation, or if you just can’t wait, you can view a digital copy of Tom & Jordana’s wonderful winter wedding on my website here.
+I have a number of sample albums that I would be happy to show you during a personal consultation at my studio.